ndrewtl/airspace-jekyll/_posts/2018-04-18-pandas-python-intro.md

 ### Interactively with IPython

-IPython is an 'interactive' python interpreter.
-It lets you type in Python command line-by-line, and then immediately executes them.
-It's a very useful way of quickly testing and exploring python commands, because you don't have to interact directly with the command line or run the entire script.
+IPython is an 'interactive' Python interpreter.
+It lets you type in Python commands line-by-line, and then immediately execute them.
+It's a very useful way of quickly testing and exploring Python commands, because you don't have to interact directly with the command line or run the entire script.
 Spyder has an IPython console built in to it (on the right hand panel), or it can be started **in Linux/Mac** from the command line by running:

 ```bash
 ipython